 This project examines the apparent contradiction posed by the omnipotence and love of God, and the reality of evil and suffering in the world, and seeks to explain it through the lens of redemption.
 In doing so, it considers the trilemma of theodicy – the discrepancies perceived between the experience of the world, the conception of God, and the question of the justification of God in a world of suffering.
 It asks not only what it means to do theology after Auschwitz but, more significantly, what it means to live ethically after Auschwitz.
 In the words of Dietrich Bonhoeffer, what might Life Together look like, after Auschwitz?

-Matthias is also editing the T&T Clark Handbook to Suffering and the Problem of Evil (2022).
+Matthias just edited the T&T Clark Handbook to Suffering and the Problem of Evil (2023).
 This Handbook provides an extensive exploration of the theology of theodicy, asking questions such as should all instances of suffering necessarily be understood as evil?
 Why would an omnipotent and benevolent God perpetrate or allow evil?
 Is God unable or unwilling to reduce human and animal suffering on Earth?
 Do humans have the capacity to exercise a moral evaluation of God’s motives and intentions?
 Conventional disciplinary boundaries have tended to separate theological approaches to these questions from philosophical ones.
 This volume aims to overcome these boundaries by including biblical (Part I), historical (Part II), doctrinal (Part III), philosophical (Part IV), pastoral and interreligious perspectives (Part V) on theodicy.

 Publications